Nokia 130

-Nokia 130 and Nokia 130 Dual Sim are Nokia-branded entry-level feature phones from HMD Global.
-Originally introduced September 2014 by Microsoft Mobile, the 130 supports one Mini-SIM card and 130 Dual Sim supports two Mini-SIM cards.
+Nokia 130 and Nokia 130 Dual SIM are Nokia-branded entry-level feature phones from HMD Global.
+Originally introduced in September 2014 by Microsoft Mobile, the 130 supports one Mini-SIM card and 130 Dual SIM supports two Mini-SIM cards.
 The cost will be equivalent of 19 Euros when bought unlocked and SIM-free.
 Its available colors are red, black, and white, depending on region and market.

 The phones are targeted at emerging markets, and initially went on sale in China, Egypt, India, Indonesia, Kenya, Nigeria, Pakistan, Philippines, and Vietnam.